oroinc/documentation/user_guide/marketing_campaign.rst

 --------------------

-1. Go to *Marketing --> Campaigns* page and click :guilabel:`Create Campaign` button in the top right corner to get to the *Create Campaign* form.
+1. Go to *Marketing --> Campaigns* page and click :guilabel:`Create Campaign` button in the top right corner to get to the *"Create Campaign"* form.

 .. image:: ./img/marketing/marketing_campaign_create.png

-2. Define the campaign settings.
+2. Define settings of the campaign:

 There are four mandatory fields that **must** be defined: